mathematiCode/Visual-Fraction-Library/README.md

 - Fraction Bar
 - Fraction Circle
 - Improper Fraction Representations
+- Division with Fractions with bars and circles
+- Fraction Multiplication
 - Fraction on a Number Line
 - Decimal on a Number Line
 - Negative Numbers on a Number Line